Wondering about things to do in Antigua Guatemala? Well you’re in the right place.

 Fortunately, Antigua is small so the arch should be within a few minutes walking distance from your hotel.

-In addition to the hotel, there are also multiple restaurants, a spa, and a total of six museums on site.
+In addition to the hotel, there are also multiple restaurants and a total of six museums on site.

 For just a couple of dollars, you can explore all six museums including the Colonial Museum, Archeology Museum, Museum of Pre-Colombian Art, Marco Augusto Quiroa and the Artist Halls, Silver Museum and the Pharmacy Museum.